kehantan/labbook/docs/assays/mtt.rst

 FAQ
 ---

-There are some parameters that you will need to find out before starting MTT assay.
-Some common questions you will immediately encounter when you first trying to do MTT assay including:
+There are some parameters that we need to find out before starting MTT assay including:

 #. *How many cells to seed in each well?*

-    * The common approach is to refer to the published research articles related to the cell lines you are working with to get an idea on how many cells you should seed.
+    * The common approach is to refer to the published research articles related to the cell lines we are working with to get an idea on how many cells we should seed.
-    * If you cannot get the information you can do some optimisation yourself by trying out any range between 1,000 to 50,000 cells/well.
+    * If cannot get the information, some optimisation can be done by trying out any range between 1,000 to 50,000 cells/well.

-#. *How many different concentrations you wanted to test with your compound?*
+#. *How many different concentrations of compounds we need to test?*

     * Concentrations of compound to test depending on the solubility of the compound in DMSO or other solvent (like water), different compound has different solubility in DMSO.
 Even if a compound is completely soluble in DMSO, it may precipiate when attempt to dilute with media during serial dilution.
-    * If you have no idea what compound concentrations to use, you can try out by using a larger range of concentrations first.
+    * If you have no idea what compound concentrations to use, can try out by using a larger range of concentrations first.
-    * I typically start with 200 μg/mL and half it for each dilution step (200, 100, 50 μg/mL, etc.).
-My rationale is that it is easier to find your compound's optimum concentration by screening it with a wider range.
-If you screen your compound at a narrower range like 20, 40, 60 μg/mL, etc., you might need to do more assays to find out the optimum concentration.
-So start from wider range, then narrow down if necessary.
+    * Around 200 μg/mL is a good starting point and half it for each dilution step (200, 100, 50 μg/mL, etc.)

 #. *Other common questions including 'How long I should incubate?
 How much MTT reagent I should use?'*

     * The list of questions are non-exhaustive and can be difficult answer as these parameters are related to multiple factors like what cell lines we are dealing with, what is the purpose of the experiments, etc.
-    * Fortunately, there are a lot of resources online, always check published articles, or ask around other lab members who had experience with the particular cell lines.
+    * Fortunately, there are a lot of resources availabel, always check published articles, or ask around other lab members who had experience with the particular cell lines.
     * For most part, the parameters should be transferrable from one cell line to another.

 .. image:: images/MTT\ assay.png